 Well I just completed the Avida-ED workshop in Seattle.
 Avida-ED is pretty sweet.
 Groups from many different institutions learned the software and shared their proposed implementation plan.
 Everyone had creative ideas for how the tool can be used to improve their teaching.
 I’ll be using it in my evolution course (BIOL 3010) at DU with the help of Whitley, my partner in crime.
 DU was well represented with Mayra and Gabby rounding out the crew.
 Avida-ED hosts 2 workshops per year and I highly encourage everyone to apply!

 So I decided it’s time to celebrate all parts of the lengthy arduous publication process.
-Here are the big 4 in my opinion:

-Today, I’m celebrating step 1!
+Today, I’m celebrating step 1: submitting your paper to a journal!

 I’ve been working with two talented undergrads since March to publish a teaching resource that we developed.
 It introduces natural selection, adaptation, inheritance, and mutation to students in grades 3-5 using an interactive game.
 I’m very proud of the product and hope that we can get it out to teachers.
 Fingers crossed!